 - Set up autopay.
 Using autopay for at least the minimum monthly payment can help you avoid late payment fees.
 Keep in mind, though, you'll still need to monitor your account to ensure there's enough money to cover the automatic withdrawal.
 Otherwise, you could be on the hook for overdraft charges.

 - Choose your payment dates.
 Many card issuers let you choose your bill's due date.
 Choose a date that's easy to remember and aligns with your finances (the day after you're paid, for instance).

 - Sign up for notifications.
 If your card issuer offers it, you may be able to sign up for email, text and app notifications.
 You can set up alerts for when your balance goes above a certain point or to let you know your bill is soon due.

 - Monitor your spending.
-It's easier to pay off your bill in full if you limit your spending to purchases you can afford.
-The advice to treat your credit card like a debit card, spending only what you have, can come in handy here.
+It's easier to pay off your credit card bill in full if you limit your spending to purchases you can afford.
+The practice of treating your credit card like a debit card and spending only what you can afford to pay for immediately can come in handy here.

 - Make payments throughout the month.
 Making early payments can lead to lower utilization rates and help you avoid surprisingly large bills.
-If you get paid weekly or bi-weekly, you could choose those times to pay down your credit card bill as well.
+If you get paid weekly or every other week, you could choose those times to pay down your credit card bill as well.

 If you do miss a due date, make your payment as soon as possible.
 Remember, once your payment is 30 days late, your credit card company may report the delinquency to the credit bureaus, which can severely harm your credit score.